mht3/relative_quest/README.md

 python setup.py install --user
 ```

-If the install was successful, typing `rquest --help` should show a useful message.
+If the install was successful, typing `relative_quest --help` should show a useful message.

 # Basic usage

-The basic usage of `rquest` is:
+The basic usage of `relative_quest` is:

 ```
-rquest in.ped in.map
+relative_quest in.ped in.map
 ```